 Best For: Tracking investments and retirement planning

-You can track your net worth, investment portfolio performance, and expenses for free through Personal Capital.
+You can track your net worth, investment portfolio performance, and expenses for free through Empower Personal Dashboard (formerly Personal Capital).
 The platform syncs with most financial accounts, plus you can add manual accounts for a comprehensive review.

 The net worth tool is straightforward as it compares the value of your assets and liabilities and updates daily.
 It separates your portfolio into cash, investment, and manual accounts like your house and vehicles.
 The platform also breaks down your debt values too.